Our16bitwars/Hi/README.md

 AUDHD

-I have anxiety and Attachment issues with slight trauma.
+I have anxiety and Attachment issues with slight trauma and trust issues.

 ---------------------
 DNI